LuisPinapro/proyecto-DDI-/README.md

-# sexshop-web
+# proyect-DDI
-Web page about a sexshop, it's just for practice HTML, JS and CSS
+Web page about Cutonala's art and handicrafts building